Ephesians in the Bible with Gods masterpiece in it

 You are not made by mistake.
 You are made on purpose and for a purpose: to do that which God has prepared beforehand.

-The bible says in Ephesians 2:10 that as God’s masterpiece, we are the product of Jesus Christ to do good things according to His plan.
+The bible says in Ephesians 2:10 (New Living Translation) that as God’s masterpiece, we are the product of Christ Jesus to do good things according to His plan.
 We are created to do His good works:

 “For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago.”
 (NLT)